Mattpet26/About-Me/README.md

 - Family comes first
 - Military Veteran
 - I love to cook, it's been something I have been passionate about since I was little.
 I love being able to deliver something that people can enjoy.
-- I have always enjoyed playing video games, I'd love to eventually make one!
 - Just got my first dog ever!
 His name is Kayne, he's a black lab/shepard mix and a total sweet heart.
 - Connect with me on LnkedIn, I love meeting new people!
 - Learning never stops.
 Push yourself.
+Growth Mindset.
 - Gym Rat

 ### Languages